Christian Frederick Hassé: Life

 He was born in Sarepta, a small town near the confluence of the Volga and Sarpa Rivers.
 Sarepta was a Moravian colony, recently established at the instigation of the empress Catherine the Great as part of a wider strategy which involved attracting large numbers of German settlers to the region in order to modernise agricultural practices and create a buffer against tribal incursions into Russia from the south.

 Hassé received his secondary education at Barby, on the banks of the Elbe, and then in Niesky, in western Silesia.
 Niesky was another town established by Moravians expelled from their homeland a generation earlier as part of a more assertive policy to reimpose Roman Catholicism on Moravia.
 In Niesky Hassé was taught by Christian Gregor (1723–1801), a Moravian bishop who was also a prolific composer of hymns.
 After this Hassé embarked on a career in teaching, teaching classics at Barby, Niesky, and near to Herrnhut.
 All three places had large Moravian communities at the time.

 He then moved on again, to Fulneck near Leeds in Yorkshire, England, arriving in 1804.
 Here Hassé became organist of the chapel of the Moravian community, also working as a teacher of music and languages in the school attached to the chapel.
 He is credited with having "improved musical taste" in the Fulneck area "by introducing foreign masterpieces and organising orchestral meetings".

 Personal

 There is evidence in the 1770 will of Sarah Cennick, another member of the Fulbeck Moravian community, that as early as 1770 there were two adults named Hasse living in Fulbeck.

-In 1808 Christian Friedrich Hassé married Ann Cossart.
-The marriage produced six recorded children.
+In 1808, Christian Friedrich Hassé married Ann Cossart.
+The marriage produced six recorded children, including church bishop Alexander Hassé.

 At the age of 60 (or 61: sources differ) Christian Frederick Hassé died suddenly on 1 May 1831 and was buried at the Moravian Church in Fulbeck on 5 May 1831.